I tried accessing the console without internet connection using AWS Management Console Private Access

 Behavior When Service API Endpoint Is Not Added

-When I opened the EC2 console screen, the screen itself displayed, but since no EC2 service API endpoint was added, retrieval of resource information failed and numerous API Errors occurred.
+When I opened the EC2 console screen, the screen itself was displayed, but since no EC2 service API endpoint was added, resource information retrieval failed and multiple API Errors occurred.

 The console UI display (via console / signin / console-static endpoints) and service API connectivity are separate layers.
-Even if the console screen can be displayed, if the service API endpoint required by that screen or its operations is absent, data retrieval may fail.
+Even if you can display the console screen, data retrieval will fail if the service API endpoint required for that screen or its operations is not present.

 Notes

-- The list of supported services is published in the official documentation (approximately 45 services as of June 16, 2026).
+- A list of supported services is provided in the official documentation (approximately 45 services as of June 16, 2026).
 Service consoles not on the list are not supported via Private Access.
-A separate route such as an internet path is required to use them
+A separate path such as an internet route is required to use them

 - AWS CloudShell and the Default Region setting cannot be used via Private Access